ReganRyanNZ/songbase/README.md

 ### History on the front page

 - Record "visited" songs (not 30s, just opened), update it with the 30s timer to count as sung
-- Use this record to populate blank search (no book)
+- Put a history icon on index, perhaps next to book icon, that toggles page to list of songs in order of recently opened

-### Random TODO list
+### Sharing

-- Remove "Songbase" h1
-- Expand search bar to fill the width better
-- Inside a song add a back button top left
-- Inside a song, add a share button
+- Inside a song, add a share button.
+Not all browsers/phones have easy access to the current url.